A Family Law Attorney Protecting The Bonds Between Parents And Children

 The importance of the bonds between a child and parent cannot be overstated.
 Because of this, child custody often becomes the most stressful and contentious issue in family law cases.
 It is difficult to think of losing any time with your children, and that mindset of loss and scarcity makes it difficult to negotiate with your co-parent about custody matters.

-At The Law Offices in The Bruce Building — two general practice law firms under one roof — the attorneys understand what you’re going through and are here to help you find workable solutions.
-They will explain Georgia’s child custody laws and practices and our approach to each case, so you can make meaningful, informed decisions during the process.
+As an attorney with 15 years of experience, I understand what you’re going through and will be there to help you find workable solutions.
+When you hire Robert M. Patten, LLC, I will explain Georgia’s child custody laws and practices and my approach to each case so you can make meaningful, informed decisions during the process.

 The Basics Of Child Custody In Georgia